 A small-capitalization stock investment mandate requires that only firms that fall below a certain market cap may be included.
-The definition for small-cap stocks varies, so different funds may specify different market-caps as their cut off.
+The definition for small-cap stocks varies, so different funds may specify different market caps as their cut-off.

 An international investment mandate differs from a global investment mandate.
-While global mandates include investments in the home country and abroad, international mandates typically limit the portfolio to securities based outside of the home country.
+While global mandates include investments in the home country and abroad, international mandates typically limit the portfolio to securities based outside the home country.
 Funds with an international mandate may be a good option for those looking to diversify their portfolio beyond their own country.

 A low-turnover investment mandate restricts the amount of turnover in the portfolio in a given year.
-Typically, the mandate instructs for a maximum turnover rate of between three and five percent per year.
+Typically, the mandate instructs a maximum turnover rate of between three and five percent per year.

 A long-term growth investment mandate specifies that the long-term growth of capital is to be prioritized over other potential objectives, such as current income or minimizing the risk of volatility.
-A portfolio with a long-term growth investment mandate is typically made up mostly of stocks.
+A portfolio with a long-term growth investment mandate is typically mostly of stocks.